Loading…

 Learning Objectives

-Examine global considerations for leveraging Bayesian approaches in pivotal trials to support marketing authorization; Debate the situations and circumstances where the Bayesian approach may be the most appropriate method of analysis; Discuss health authority considerations that could facilitate the use of alternative analytical methods beyond the frequentist approach; Identify ways to bridge existing gaps in applying Bayesian methods in clinical research.
+Examine global considerations for leveraging Bayesian approaches in pivotal trials to support marketing authorization; State and debate the situations and circumstances where the Bayesian approach may be the most appropriate method of analysis; Discuss health authority considerations that could facilitate the use of alternative analytical methods beyond the frequentist approach; Identify ways to bridge existing gaps in applying Bayesian methods in clinical research.

 Chair